Daiz/frame-accurate-ish/README.md

 ### Safari (macOS)

-I don't have a Mac so I can't test this one: help accepted.
+I don't have a Mac so I can't test this one.
+Help accepted.

+### Browsers on macOS & Linux in general

+I would hope that the non-standard APIs in various browsers act consistently across various operating systems, but without being able to actually test this myself I can't say for sure.
+Help accepted.

 ### Safari (iOS)